aaronr7734/shortcut-jar/docs/describe/documentation.md

 5. **Greater Control and Customization**: The Shortcuts offer more control over your interactions with the AI.
 For example, you can customize the AI's writing style, language, and other advanced parameters to better suit your needs and preferences.
 This level of customization is not available with Be My Eyes.

 On the other hand, using these Shortcuts is not free.
-Images will cost you around 0.5 cents per description, so if this is a concern for you, stick with Be My Eyes.
+Images will range from 0.5 to 1 cent with the regular model, and 1-2 cents with the latest one per description, so if this is a concern for you, stick with Be My Eyes.

 ## Can Sighted People Use This?

 Absolutely!
 While the documentation is written with VoiceOver users in mind, sighted users can easily customize the shortcuts to fit their needs.
-For example, you can adjust the AI prompt to add a personal touch, like "describe my memes in a snarky tone."
+For example, you can adjust the system prompt to add a personal touch, like "describe my memes in a snarky tone."

 Only download Describe Photos though, as it's the only shortcut that works with the share sheet.
-During setup, pay special attention to the last two questions.
-These will undo some VoiceOver-specific changes, making the shortcuts easier for sighted users to use.
+During setup, pay special attention to the fifth question.
+It will undo a VoiceOver-specific change, making the shortcuts easier for sighted users to use.

 ## Getting Started And Some Prerequisites